Most people who are treated under the Mental Health Act have the right to independent mental health advocacy (IMHA).

 This report offers IMHA providers and commissioners an easy-to-understand introduction to measuring outcomes.

-Mental Health Act Annual Report 2013/14 - Care Quality Commission
+Mental Health Act Annual Reports - Care Quality Commission

 Independent Mental Health Advocacy (IMHA) services are an important safeguard for detained patients.
 However, we found that many local authorities are not conducting a needs assessment before commissioning these services.
 This is worrying and could mean that not everyone who needs it has access to an advocate.
 We are also concerned that we are still seeing examples of poor practice in restrictive practices, particularly seclusion and long-term segregation.A key finding from the report